 Now press your foot a little on the pedal to release the radio.
 Tighten the clutch wing nut and release the foot.
 This is how to open hi-hat is configured.
 Adjust so that the hi-hat remains open about 1-2 centimeters or the tip of a finger.

-Generally, most drummers use one or two crash cymbals and one ride cymbal.
-Your ride cymbal should be installed on your right, usually just above the ground.
+Generally, one or two crash cymbals are used along with one ride cymbal.
+The ride cymbal should be installed to your right, typically just above the ground.

-If you are using a crash cymbal, set it to the left of your kit somewhere between your box and your mounted tom.
+If you are using a crash cymbal, be sure to set it on your left somewhere between the box and the mounted tom.

-If you are using a second shock cymbal, you must place it between your mounted tom and your floor tom.
-Make sure both crash cymbals sit a few inches above the mounted toms, but not too high.
-You will want to keep them within your reach.
+When you are using a second shock cymbal, you be sure to place it between the mounted tom and floor tom.
+Be sure both crash cymbals are located a few inches above the mounted toms, but not too high.
+They should be kept within reach.

 Remember that each brand of the drum is different; some use different tom mounting systems, while others have different drum depths.